prpranavx/banyan-eng/README.md

-# CodePair - AI-Powered Live Coding Interview Platform
+# codepair - AI-Powered Live Coding Interview Platform

-A full-stack MVP for conducting AI-assisted technical interviews with real-time code monitoring.
-CodePair enables interviewers to create coding interviews and candidates to solve problems with AI assistance.
+A full-stack MVP for conducting AI-assisted technical interviews with real-time code monitoring. codepair enables interviewers to create coding interviews and candidates to solve problems with AI assistance.

 ## Architecture